 - Review your resume.
-For each bullet (both work and non-work related), write down the following: what you liked about that experience/task and what you did not like, and which experiences gave you the most satisfaction, and why.
+For each bullet (both work and non-work related), write down the following: what you did and did not like about that experience/task, and which experiences gave you the most satisfaction and why.

 - Read our mbaMission Career Primers, review potential job descriptions, and talk with friends and former colleagues about their jobs.
 What excites you or intrigues you from what you learned?